WestedCrean/godfather/README.md

 App is based on Node with Express.js and MongoDB as database

-Joi - for request validation
+Joi - request validation
 ```
 getSchema: Joi.object().keys({
         sort: Joi.string().trim().regex(/byyear|bycountry|byrating|byboxoffice/gm)})

 ```
-Request-promise - for Promise-based requests to OMDB API - Request module normally uses callbacks but promises work much better for rest api and processing fetched data.
+Request-promise - for Promise-based requests to OMDB API - Request module normally uses callbacks but promises are a much better solution for rest api and processing fetched data.

 ```
 request(url).then( (data) => {